Weakly mixing sets and polynomial equations: Introduction

 \section{Introduction}

 It is a fundamental question in additive combinatorics to determine which types of structure are guaranteed to appear in a given set of the integers.
-We begin with citing the celebrated theorem of Szemer{\'e}di \cite{Szemeredi1969}, whose ergodic theory proof of Furstenberg \cite{Furstenberg1977} paved the way to applications of ergodic theory in combinatorial number theory.
+We begin with citing the celebrated theorem of Szemer{\'e}di \cite{Szemeredi1969}, whose ergodic theory proof by Furstenberg \cite{Furstenberg1977} paved the way to applications of ergodic theory in combinatorial number theory. \begin{theorem}[Szemer{\'e}di] Let $\cA \subset \NN$ be a set with positive upper Banach density.
+Then, for any $k \in \NN$, there exist $n,m \in \NN$ such that $n,\ n+m,\ n + 2m, \dots n+km \in \cA$. \end{theorem}